 She has exhibited her work throughout the United States and in Colombia.
-Presently, Cashion’s studio practice focuses on the use of conventional components of ceramics to explore the fluidity of the material’s registration through function and sculptural modes.
-She toys with fixed categories mixing genres in her improvisational working style.
+Presently, Cashion’s studio practice focuses on the use of conventional components of ceramics to explore the fluidity of the material’s registration through functional and sculptural modes.

 More information about Brooke can be found at: brookecashionstudio.com